International Law & Popcorn

 ---

-Film and Lecture Series during Summer Semester 2025
+Film and Lecture Series during the Summer Semester 2026

 in cooperation with Max-Planck-Institute for Comparative Public Law and International Law and